QUICK SUMMARY

 Where you’ll find phthalates in your cleaners:

-- Dishwashing liquids, laundry detergents, fabric softeners
+- Dishwashing liquids, laundry detergents, and fabric softeners

 In addition to being used to apply synthetic fragrances, phthalates are also used to make products softer or easier to apply.
-These chemicals may be common, however, they are far from benign.
+These chemicals may be common, but they are far from benign.
 Studies show the following impact to human health and your body’s ability to function the way God designed.

 Heart Health Risks